 Honoring a long-term commitment to high standards of journalism is key to the success of my work.
 I am well aware of the controversies surrounding ethics online now swirling about, some of which have resulted in giving readers some pause about the quality and honesty of some in the blogosphere.
 Such wariness is always a good thing for everyone and I encourage readers to ask tough questions and demand more of those providing them information of all kinds.
 I know that I am asking for a large measure of trust from readers of the site, and I pledge to do everything I can to be deserving of that trust.

-In other words, if Google screws up (as they have many times and will again), I hope to be the first to say so; on the other hand, if they perform well, I would say so based only on my long experience as a reporter covering this sector.
+In other words, if Google screwed up (as they have many times and will again), I tried to be the first to say so; on the other hand, if they performed well, I said so based only on my long experience as a reporter covering this sector.
 That same rule will apply to Google’s partners.
-I also pledge to be fair and honest about covering Google’s competitors, who also both perform well and screw up at various times.
+I also pledged to be fair and honest about covering Google’s competitors, who also both perform well and screw up at various times.
 I have known and written about all of them for almost two decades (making me a senior citizen in Web terms) and continue to have trusted sources throughout the industry.

 To be even more clear, I will not discuss anything in this blog with Megan prior to publication and will not report any information I glean from her unless it can be attributed by name to her in that particular instance.
 I will always have a direct link in such cases to this disclosure.

 Nonetheless, I urge you to make any comments you might have about my relationship with Megan on this site, especially if you think it is impacting my work adversely, as long as they remain civil and do not contain attacks related to my sexual orientation, which will simply not be tolerated and will be removed immediately.